Biol 303 - Intermediate Cell Biology » Fall 2021 » Exam 2 Fast Facts

 You incubate isolated intact mitochondria in a buffered solution containing succinate (an oxidizable substrate) and ADP plus Pi.
 Upon adding cyanide (an inhibitor of Complex IV, cyto-chrome oxidase), you examine the effect on oxygen consumption and the production of ATP.
 What do you predict?

-Oxygen will be consumed, and ATP will be produced
+A. Oxygen will be consumed, but no ATP will be produced

-Oxygen will be consumed, but no ATP will be produced
+B. Oxygen will not be consumed, but ATP will be produced

 Question #11